nectarboy/gameboy/README.md

 ## Settings
 ### Save Files
-if a game has save support, you can click <kbd>Export</kbd> to download the save on your drive.
-You can then <kbd>Import</kbd> save files onto games to continue your progress !
+if a game has save support, you can click <kbd>Export</kbd> to download the save on your drive. you can then <kbd>Import</kbd> save files onto games to continue your progress !

 ### Color Palletes
 you can swap the colors from a list of palletes i made, including my own, my sisters (mwah btw), and others i found on the internet. i love this feature so love it too. or else.